zwierski/croquemADAme-datastory/index.md

 ![image](images\sebastian-pandelache-taPBy6XyMoQ-unsplash.jpg)

-# The story of Ada - Chapter 1: My first video
+# The story of Ada - Chapter 1: My first video and importance of the title

 *Hi,*